 I find myself spending a lot more time there – although I’d often rather not.
 Engagement on my posts is also a lot higher than it used to be.

-To me LinkedIn used to be a ghost town.
-Now, it feel like it’s thriving.
+To me, LinkedIn used to be a ghost town.
+Now, it feels like it’s thriving.